|The Frankfurt-Tipp rating:|

-The Deeply Gifted Rico (Anton Petzold) and his best friend, the Highly Gifted Oskar (Juri Winkler) are back!
-After the two unequal friends first put the evil child kidnapper Mister 2000 behind bars and then exposed the machinations of bingo drummer Ellie Wandbeck, they are confronted with a very special theft in their third and last adventure.
-After the death of his grumpy neighbour Fitzke, Rico is to take care of his beloved stone collection.
-But shortly after Fitzke's funeral, the famous calf stone disappears from his apartment.
-Rico and Oskar are sure that behind the theft is the mysterious woman in a yellow jacket who Rico discovered at the funeral.
-Since Rico's mother and her policeman boyfriend are on a hugging holiday together and Oskar's father (Detlev Buck) doesn't seem to be too interested in the children, the boys have to take the investigation into their own hands again.
-They finally land at the Baltic Sea and don't even stop at the nudist beach to get the calf stone back…
+The deeply gifted Rico (Anton Petzold) and his best friend, the highly gifted Oskar (Juri Winkler) are back!
+After the two unequal friends first put the evil child kidnapper Mister 2000 behind bars and then unmasked the machinations of bingo aunt Ellie Wandbeck, they get to deal with a very special theft in their third and final adventure.
+After the death of the grumpy neighbour Fitzke, Rico is supposed to take care of his beloved stone collection.
+But shortly after Fitzke's funeral, the fabulous calf stone disappears from his apartment.
+Rico and Oskar are sure that the mysterious woman in a yellow jacket, whom Rico discovered at the funeral, is behind the theft.
+Since Rico's mother and her policeman boyfriend are on a make-out vacation together and Oskar's father (Detlev Buck) doesn't seem to be very interested in the kids, the boys willy-nilly have to take the investigation into their own hands again.
+In the process, they end up at the Baltic Sea and don't even stop at the nudist beach to get the Kalbstein back.

-The story is gripping and in some places even so exciting that it might be a little too exciting for very young cinema-goers.
-But every dark moment of tension is quickly followed by a loosening joke that not only children can laugh about.
-Because unlike in part 2 the humor here rarely gets too silly and sometimes even has a deeper level, which remains undiscovered by the little spectators, but about which the parents can smile amusedly.
-All in all, it's very positive that the script and the director take their target audience seriously and don't just limit themselves to the pee-pee humor that is unfortunately too often used in children's movies, but also use a more subtle joke at times.
+The story is gripping, and at some points even so exciting that it might get a little too exciting for very young moviegoers.
+But every dark moment of suspense is quickly followed by a lightening joke, which often not only children can laugh heartily about.
+Unlike in part 2, the humour here rarely gets too silly and sometimes even has a deeper level that remains undiscovered by the little viewers, but which parents can then smile about in amusement.
+Overall, it is very positive that the script and director take their target audience seriously and do not limit themselves to the pee pee humor that is unfortunately too often used in children's films, but also sometimes use a little more subtle wit.